recodeleadership/recodeleadership.github.io.v1/index.md

 # 💫 Meet Amy
 ![Amy Mok](/assets/amymok.jpeg)

-Hi, I’m [Amy Mok](https://www.linkedin.com/in/amymok/) — a coach for quiet, high-achieving professionals who want to be recognized and valued for their impact.
+Hi, I’m [Amy Mok](https://www.linkedin.com/in/amymok/) — a coach for quiet, high-achieving leaders who want to be recognized and valued for their impact.

 For years, I worked hard, delivered results, and supported others quietly — yet often felt unseen.